Homemade, low sugar Concord grape jelly is a fun one to have in the pantry and makes the most delicious nut butter sandwich imaginable!

 - 2 cups granulated sugar

-- 1 tablespoon calcium water (calcium powder comes in the box of Pomona's Pectin)
+- 1 tablespoon calcium water, the calcium powder used to make calcium water comes in the box of Pomona's Pectin

 - 1 tablespoon Pomona’s Pectin